wtildestar/CoreDataUsage/README.md

 # CoreDataUsage

-Here I worked and figured out what is CoreData and CoreData stack
+Here I worked and figured out what is CoreData and CoreData stack.